SEVLTER/Root-Donut-Climate-Sensitivity/Root Donut Data/README.md

-This is the data file as a csv for climate sensitivity function analysis of SEV LTER root biomass data from root donuts.
+This is the data file as a csv for climate sensitivity function analysis of SEV LTER root biomass data from root donuts: sev_175_roo_mass.csv.
+Metadata are provided in csv named: sev_175_root_donut_metadata.